doecode/server/src/main/java/gov/osti/services/Metadata.md

 Validation rules are:

 * source accessibility is required:
-  * "OS" (Open Source), also requires a valid accessible repository link
+  * "OS" (Open Source, publicly available repository), also requires a valid accessible repository link
-  * "ON" (Open Source, Not Publically Available), requires a landing page
+  * "ON" (Open Source, No publicly available repository), requires a landing page
   * "CS" (Closed Source), also requires a landing page
 * software title
 * description